 - Submit application no later than November 15 deadline

-- If invited, attend Scholarship Weekend in February
+- If invited, attend Scholarship Weekend, February 10-11

 Maclellan Scholars Class Trips